mlwiles/vmwaresolutions/vcd/order-pne/index.md

-## Configuring an IPSec tunnel between two vDCs using Private Network Endpoint (PNE)
+## Order an Private Network Endpoint (PNE) to connect your IBM account to IBM VMWare Solutions Shared virtual datacenter

 There is an offering from IBM VMWare Solutions that allows communication between an IBM Cloud account and IBM VMWare Solutions Shared taking advantage of the IBM Cloud backbone.
 This provides a fast connection between the accounts as well as avoids any ingress/egress charges.
 To enabled this, from the IBM VMWare Solutions Shared virtual data center select 'Create a private network endpoint' as seen in the screenshot below.

 ![1-pne.png](images/1-pne.png)